-- Profit = Total Revenue – Total Costs Therefore, profit maximisation occurs at the biggest gap between Total revenue and total costs.
+- Therefore, profit maximisation occurs at the biggest gap between total revenue and total costs.

-- A firm can maximise profits if it produces at an output where Marginal revenue (MR) = Marginal cost (MC)
+- A firm can maximise profits if it produces at an output where marginal revenue (MR) = marginal cost (MC)

 Diagram of Profit Maximisation

-To understand this principle look at the above diagram.
-If the firm produces less than Q1, MR is greater than MC.
+- If the firm produces less than Output of 5, MR is greater than MC.
 Therefore, for this extra output, the firm is gaining more revenue than it is paying in costs, and total profit will increase.

-Profit Maximisation for a monopoly
+Profit maximisation for a monopoly

-In this diagram, the monopoly maximises profit where MR=MC – at Qm.
+- In this diagram, the monopoly maximises profit where MR=MC – at Qm.
 This enables the firm to make supernormal profits (green area).
 Note, the firm could produce more and still make normal profit.
-But, to maximise profit, it involves setting higher price and lower quantity than a competitive market.
+But, to maximise profit, it involves setting a higher price and lower quantity than a competitive market.